ziofat/material_design_icons_flutter/README.md

 The [Material Design Icons](https://materialdesignicons.com/) Icon pack available as set of Flutter Icons.

-Based on Material Design Icons 4.9.95.
+Based on Material Design Icons 5.0.45, with removed and renamed icons from 4.9.95.

 👍 Like us on [pub.dev](https://pub.dev/packages/material_design_icons_flutter)!